film

 We all start somewhere

 At 15 years old, I had no concept of composition, subject matter, depth of field or any other aspects of photography.
 I just had this overwhelming urge to capture an image.
-I had on line manuals to refer to, tutorials or someone to speak to offer advice.
+I had no line manuals to refer to, tutorials or someone to speak to offer advice.
 I picked up my camera and released the shutter.
 The result of that in the first photograph I ever took.
 Armed with a basic Zenit E that cost me £20, a roll of ilford FP4, this is what I saw and captured.

 my first ever photo